isomerpages/mas-moneysense/pages/Guide To Shares: What You Need To Know Before You Invest.md

 <td rowspan="1" colspan="1">
 <ul data-tight="true" class="tight">
 <li>
-<p>If you don't want to invest more money into the company, it will mean
+<p>If you do not want to invest more money into the company, it will mean
 that your existing holdings are diluted.</p>
 </li>
 <li>
-<p>The company’s earnings per share (EPS) will decrease, since there are
+<p>The company’s Earnings Per Share (EPS) will decrease, since there are
 more shares after a rights issue exercise.</p>
 </li>
 </ul>